 For example, if the bride is wearing a tulle gown, you can choose a similar silhouette for the flower girl.

-If the bride’s wedding gown contains big amounts of lace, you can include a similar pattern in the flower girl’s dress but of smaller quantities.
+If the bride’s wedding gown contains big amounts of lace, you can include a similar pattern in the flower girl’s dress but in smaller quantities.

 Finally, do not forget the flower girl’s accessories.
-She much have matching shoes, a head band or a small tiara and of course, a well-styled basket to keep the flower petals in!
+She must have matching shoes, a head band or a small tiara and of course, a well-styled basket to keep the flower petals in!

 Who Pays For The Flower Girl’s Dress?

 The parents of the flower girl traditionally pay for her dress as well as for her accessories.
 If she can afford it, the bride can pay for it as well or cover the accessories.

 Generally, it is typical for the parents to pay for everything.
 If the bride wants to help, she can offer a couple of options of where to buy the dress from or how it should look like.

 When And Where To Include The Flower Girl

 Of course, she is part of the wedding ceremony.
 Here are some more examples of how you can include her depending on her age.